- Research News

 - SJTU International Workshop

-State-of-the-art networks require state-of-the-art methodologies to understand and secure them, and use them efficiently.
-Our SoNIC-enabled (software defined network interface) networks are a crucial enabling step.
-With SoNIC-enabled networks we can control the entire networking stack in software that allows us a view into todays high-speed networks that connect modern cloud computing data centers and the Internet itself.
-Over the weeklong workshop, participants will understand the networking stack from photons of lambda (fiber-optic) networks to the Internet Protocol to application performance.
-Participants will takeaway an appreciation for network research with Cornell faculty and a taste to do research with state-of-the-art facilities at a top institution like Cornell University.
+State-of-the-art cloud computing and networks require state-of-the-art methodologies to understand and secure them, and use them efficiently.
+During a weeklong workshop, participants will understand cloud computing starting from the bottom of the networking stack from photons of lambda (fiber-optic) networks to the Internet Protocol to application performance in the cloud.
+Participants will take away an appreciation for cloud computing and network research with Cornell faculty and a taste to do research with state-of-the-art facilities at a top institution like Cornell University.

 - Cost: Fully Covered (Travel, Lodging, Meals, etc)